mathnogueira/imdb-api/README.md

 ## Assumptions made

-* When crawling IMDB page, I just got the information from the listing itself.
-I didn't open each page to get all the information about a movie.
-I did this because the listing page had most of the information needed already (movie name, director and two most important cast members).
-By doing this, if you search for actors that didn't star in a movie, probably no result will be returned.
+* When crawling IMDB page, I just got the information from the movie listing, I didn't open each page to get all the information about each movie.
+I did this because the listing page had most of the information needed (movie name, director and two most important cast members).
+This reduces the number of terms that you can use to identify a movie and can impact the API results if you search for cast members that are not the main stars of the movie.

 * Search terms must be a single word.
-This happens because when inserting a movie into the storage, I create keys for that movie.
+This happens because when inserting a movie into the storage, the API creates a set of keys for that movie.
 These keys are one word each and are used for searching inside a map.
-If you pass a term "jurassic park", no results will be returned by the API.
+If you enter "jurassic park" as a term, no results will be returned by the API.
+But ["jurassic", "park"] will work fine.

 ## What would I do if I had more time

 * Create more test scenarios to cover not only the happy path of the application;
 * Parse the IMDB movie page to extract more information about it, such as genre, year and the complete cast list;
+* Write a performance test to check how many requests per second this service can handle;